 Additionally, our approach must deliver that which research shows is sought by people, especially clever people, at work: purpose (meaning), autonomy, mastery (expertise), and trust.

-Ask us about Tozer Consulting's well proven mission-focused leadership philosophy, it does everything highlighted here.
+Ask us about Tozer Consulting's well proven mission-focused leadership philosophy.
 In essence, it is a dynamic and engaging suite of iterating and recurring leadership practices which simultaneously create clarity and emotional engagement.
 Our case study results are proof it works.